Kuranishi and Teichm\"uller: The Kuranishi stack

-is an isomorphism.
+is an isomorphism of infinite-dimensional analytic spaces.
 As usual, we use the exponential map associated to a riemannian metric on $M$ in order to define the map $e$ which gives a local chart of $\D$ at $Id$.
+And $\cdot$ denotes the natural right action of $\D$ onto $\I$ given by

 Composing the inverse of \eqref{Kurmap} with the projection onto $K_0$ gives a retraction map $\Xi : V\to K_0$.
-Let now $f$ be an element of $\Azero$.
+Let now $f$ be an element of $\A$.
 There exists some maximal open set $U_f\subset K_0$ such that

 is a well defined analytic map.
 Observe that $\text{Hol}_f$ fixes $J_0$ and that it fixes each leaf of the foliation\footnote{The leaves correspond to the connected components in $K_0$ of the following equivalence relation: $J\equiv J'$ iff both operators belong to the same $\D$-orbit.} of $K_0$ described in \cite[\S 3]{ENS}.
-We want to encode all these maps \eqref{Aut0action} in an analytic groupoid.
-We set